 \section{Infrared Propagation}

-In this section, we provide the model equations for describing the propagation of ultrashort ionizing pulses in gases.
-For the present purposes and the parameter ranges envisaged, a~\emph{complex envelope description} of the scalar optical field by an extended nonlinear Schr\"odinger equation in cylindrical coordinates is sufficient~\cite{Bergé2007,COUAIRON200747}.
-The derivation formulates the propagation in the terms of the complex envelope, it exploits the slowly varying envelope approximation (SVEA) in space and time, accounting possibility of higher-order corrections like space-time coupling and self-steepening~\cite{Brabec_prl_78_3282}.
-In a future update, the code will be extended to the unidirectional pulse propagation equation~\cite{Kolesik2004}, which is not based on SVEA and allows the description of e.g.\ few-cycle pulses.
-The restriction to linearly polarized (scalar) fields and cylindrical geometries will also be lifted in the future.
-In the following, we briefly outline the derivation of the propagation models implemented in the current version of CUPRAD.
+In this section, we present the model equations used to describe the propagation of ultrashort ionising pulses in gases.
+For the parameter ranges considered here, a~\emph{complex envelope} formulation of the scalar optical field, based on an extended nonlinear Schr\"odinger equation in cylindrical coordinates, provides an adequate description \cite{Bergé2007,COUAIRON200747}.
+The propagation is expressed in terms of the complex field envelope using the slowly varying envelope approximation (SVEA) in both space and time, while allowing for higher-order effects such as space–time coupling and self-steepening \cite{Brabec_prl_78_3282}.
+Future versions of the code will incorporate the unidirectional pulse propagation equation \cite{Kolesik2004}, which does not rely on the SVEA and enables the modelling of few-cycle pulses.
+The current restriction to linearly polarised (scalar) fields and cylindrical symmetry will also be relaxed in future releases.
+The following section provides a brief outline of the propagation models implemented in the current version of CUPRAD.